 The following year three more gardens joined us to open in June.
 We have plant stalls and cream teas available, with all the profits donated to the National Garden Scheme NGS.
 You can find out more about the NGS by visiting their website Here This year, 2017 a record amount of over £3 million will be donated to the predominately nursing charities they support.

 In 2018 six gardens will be opening on the 9th and 10th June 1-5pm, more details of the gardens will be published in the NGS Yellow Book and on their website in the new year.
-NGS Website

-In 2018 we will also welcome individual visitors up to groups of ten, in aid of the NGS, to Our Garden@19.
+We also welcome individual visitors up to groups of ten, in aid of the NGS, to Our Garden@19.
 The entrance for this will be £3 each, tea and cake can also be provided for a small charge.
-You can contact me by email: email@example.com
+You can contact me by email: firstname.lastname@example.org

 Please provide us with one weeks notice.